 Municipalities throughout the country are under a federal mandate requiring a stormwater management program for reducing pollution impacts from stormwater runoff.
+The goal of the MS4 program is to prevent stormwater pollution from entering nearby waterbodies.
 In 2003, the Borough of Jefferson Hills was issued a Municipal Separate Storm Sewer System (MS4) Permit through the Pennsylvania Department of Environmental Protection (PADEP) and the Environmental Protection Agency.
 Implemented through the Clean Water Act, the permit’s numerous requirements are through six Minimum Control Measures (MCMs).
 Progress on the six MCMs is assessed primarily through MS4 Annual Reports submitted each fall to the PADEP.
 These six MCMs consist of the following:

 - Educate the public on stormwater pollution and prevention through various distribution methods.